2024 | string orchestra | 6 minutes

 The Concerto for clarinet and strings was written for David Thomas, principal clarinettist of the Melbourne Symphony, and Australia Pro Arte.
 It was completed in July 2001 and the first performance was given in Melba Hall on 9th September 2001, with Jeffrey Crellin conducting.

 The concerto is in a single span lasting about 17 minutes, within which there are three easily discernible sections that correspond approximately to the traditional fast-slow-fast movement structure of a classical concerto.
 These sections are linked by clarinet solos, the second of which is extended to form a cadenza.
 The concerto also opens with a clarinet solo that presents much of the material that will subsequently be explored during the work.
+The concerto makes use of a range of harmonic materials from tonality through chromaticism to atonality, and the work's rhythmic structures range from quasi-improvisatory and rhythmically free solo clarinet passages, to the insistent, almost mechanical rhythms of the work's closing section.

 2000 | orchestra | 10 minutes | 1 Apr 2000 Melbourne, Australia